Essential

 by Eugene R. Moutoux

-Graphics by Tom Moutoux
+Graphics by Thomas E. Moutoux

 Nowadays most German textbooks are packed with a great variety of material, the purpose of which seems to be to address as many teaching preferences and learning styles as possible, thereby appealing to the widest possible audience.
 In the process, grammar seems to take a back seat to dialogues and drills and cultural information.
 The original title of this book was Deutsch ohne Überfluss, which means "German without superfluity."
 Although the title has changed, the content has not: vocabulary blocks, grammar explanations, translation practice, and not much else.
 The student learns words, grammar, and the application of these two language elements in reading and writing German.